 Chipper Days 2016 was successful—and not as overwhelming as our 2015 event with 117 piles that took 10 days to chip.
 Again, we didn’t know what to expect.
 Due to limited funding, we limited the number of participants to 100 and the size of piles to 4’x8’ without a larger co-pay.
 I’m guessing that decades of fuels were removed by many people in 2015, so less remained.
 Or perhaps fewer people could prepare their piles, due to the record-breaking 10” of rain in October.
 Or maybe the $20 co-pay deterred more people from registering.

-“Your community is amazingly beautiful, being immerse in the forest.
+“Your community is amazingly beautiful, being immersed in the forest.
 As the weather gets drier each year, I’d hate for the surrounding risk factors to go up and the community not be readily defensible.” – Jarret Griesemer, Forestry Project Coordinator with King Conservation District (KCD)

 In any case, 54 homeowners registered to participate in Chipper Days.
 We pruned dead branches from trees and shrubs, limbed up according to Firewise principles, removed fuels from the ground, and hauled these branches to curbside.
 Debbie Bartlett took registrations.
 Lisa Lux organized the addresses into a “flow map” and assigned “flow numbers” to each resident, who posted them on their piles.
 We hired a professional chipper crew from Olson’s Outdoor Improvements to chip all of these branches from October 31st to November 3rd.
 Wood chips were donated to our park, or delivered to registrants who requested them.